-We are taking the following actions to address this issue: We provided our OEL report to TCEQ and return to compliance as of 01/18/2020.
-We provided OEL report as of January 18, 2020 Please share this information with all other people who drink this water, especially those who may not have received this notice directly (i.e., people in apartments, nursing homes, schools, and businesses).
+We are taking the following actions to address this issue: We provided our DLQOR to TCEQ in a timely manner and returned to compliance as of 03/10/2025 by submitting the information to the state.

+Please share this information with all people who drink this water, especially those who may not have received this notice directly (i.e., people in apartments, nursing homes, schools, and businesses).
 You can do this by posting this notice in a public place or distributing copies by hand or mail.

 If you have questions regarding this matter, you may contact:

-Water System Official: Jack Baker
+Water System Official: Stacy Prestridge

-Area Code + phone number: 903-982-5900
+Area Code + phone number 903-982-5900 Posted date /Delivered on: June 13, 2025

-Posted / Delivered on: July 7, 2023